 The financial statements report certain categories of expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that are consistently applied.
 The expenses that are allocated include occupancy, which are allocated on a square footage basis, as well as salaries and wages, employee benefits and payroll taxes, which are based on time and effort within each functional area.
 Postage and shipping, and bank charges are based on expenses tracked by account across functions.
-Supplies, office and computer expenses, and telephone are based on staff usage.
+Supplies, office and computer expenses, and telephone expense are based on staff usage.

-J. Income Taxes
+I. Income Taxes

 The Organization follows FASB Accounting Standards Codification ("ASC") Topic 740, which provides standards for establishing and classifying any tax provisions for uncertain tax positions.
+The Organization has determined that it has no uncertain tax positions that require either recognition or disclosure in the financial statements.

-K. Concentration of Credit Risk
+J. Concentration of Credit Risk